JumpstartLab/reading/html_and_css/README.markdown

 ### Part 1 - Creating Exercises

-Each of you will have one segment of the book (commonly a chapter, but the largest chapters will be split two ways) for which you write the exercises.
+Each chapter has one or two people assigned to writing exercises.
 We'll share these exercises and all complete them as we read.
-You'll be provided a reference example for one chapter and guidelines about timing, content, and difficulty.

 The chapters are not order dependent, so the expectation is that you'll read/work through the segment you're assigned, create your exercises, then read and work through all the other chapters as those exercises become available.

 Details on creating the exercises are below.
 Exercises are due by 11:59pm on 3/16.